mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 \* July profit is just a naive estimate based on change in cash holdings until I do real bookkeeping mid-month.

 Sales are still strong following the website redesign.
 There was a 13% drop, but that's almost entirely due to a single order.
 A large company placed a complicated, custom order for $4,200.
 The day after we shipped it, they changed their mind and canceled the order.
-That's $8,400 of the delta between the last two months because June had the revenue, and July had the refund.
+That's $8,400 of the delta between the last two months because June had the revenue and July had the refund.

 But oof on that negative profit.
 Every month, I feel like I've seen the last of my large, one-time costs, and then something pops up that eats up any chance at profit for the month.
 This month, it was $17k in hardware engineering to redesign around the chip shortage and a $10k invoice from an old vendor who hadn't gotten around to billing me for work done a year ago.